 Some projects fall under the domain of multiple agencies.
 If you are testing the effects of smartphone use on cognition, this could be NSERC (focusing on the attentional impact), SSHRC (focusing on the social effects of the attentional impairment), or CIHR (focusing on the health consequences of smartphone addiction).
 Your supervisor will know which framing is most appropriate, as you can only submit to one tri-council agency at a time.

 Federal awards typically pay the same as provincial ones.
-They typically fund Master’s students for 1 year and PhD students for 3 to 4 years.
+They usually fund Master’s students for 1 year and PhD students for 3 to 4 years.
 For the PhD, they sometimes give a boost up to $35,000 for the stronger applications.
 The largest traditional tri-council PhD scholarship is the Vanier, which pays $50,000 per year.
 PhDs in Canada usually last around 6 years, which means that you may need to rely on other funding from the department or from other external awards.

 If you are applying for awards before being accepted into grad school, keep in mind that sometimes governmental awards are tied to a university.
 You may apply for an award and receive it only at a university you do not end up attending with no option to transfer it.
 (In such cases, you would list the award on your CV as “declined”.)
 Read the eligibility criteria carefully.